return42/sphkerneldoc/doc/books/kernel-hacking/common-routines.rst

 Run, don't walk.

-If you are allocating at least ``PAGE_SIZE`` (``include/asm/page.h``) bytes, consider using ``__get_free_pages()`` (``include/linux/mm.h``).
+If you are allocating at least ``PAGE_SIZE`` (``include/asm/page.h``) bytes, consider using :c:func:`__get_free_pages()` (``include/linux/mm.h``).
 It takes an order argument (0 for page sized, 1 for double page, 2 for four pages etc.) and the same memory priority flag word as above.

-If you are allocating more than a page worth of bytes you can use ``vmalloc()``.
+If you are allocating more than a page worth of bytes you can use :c:func:`vmalloc()`.
 It'll allocate virtual memory in the kernel map.
 This block is not contiguous in physical memory, but the MMU makes it look like it is for you (so it'll only look contiguous to the CPUs, not to external device drivers).
 If you really need large physically contiguous memory for some weird device, you have a problem: it is poorly supported in Linux because after some time memory fragmentation in a running kernel makes it hard.
-The best way is to allocate the block early in the boot process via the ``alloc_bootmem()`` routine.
+The best way is to allocate the block early in the boot process via the :c:func:`alloc_bootmem()` routine.

 Before inventing your own cache of often-used objects consider using a slab cache in ``include/linux/slab.h``